Goodrington Sands railway station: History

 In 2006 the track through the second platform was reinstated and the carriage sidings behind the platform were connected to the Paignton and Dartmouth Steam Railway.
 The carriage sidings between Goodrington Sands and Paignton remain in use by Network Rail for main line trains, especially on summer Saturdays, and the section from here to Paignton is worked as two separate single lines with trains running in either direction on each track.

 In August 2018, efforts have been made to renovate the station.
 The corrugated iron roof which formerly covered the 1956 booking office and entrance to platform 2 was replaced.
 The roof has been cut back to cover only the booking office, and is now of wood and felt construction.
 Work has also been carried out on platform 1 in order to widen the platform space.
 As well as this, new flower beds have been erected and extra benches have been provided for additional seating.

-The MP for Torbay, Kevin Foster, called in January 2023 for the reopening of the station for trains to the national rail network.
+In January 2023, Kevin Foster, who was MP for Torbay at the time, called for the reopening of the station for trains to the national rail network.